-Commissioner Creighton referred to the case asking if the request for wetlands delineation was a request or if it was a requirement, and if the Organic Soils was aware of the code.
+Commissioner Creighton referred to the case asking if the request for wetlands delineation was a requirement, and if the Organic Soils was aware of the code.

 Mr. Knudsen stated that if a stormwater submittal was presented without wetlands delineation, known as a tab 4 submittal, the Village would have sent it back saying they had to have it.